SVB Financial Group Global Privacy NoticeEffective as of October 31, 2018

-This Privacy Notice ("Notice") applies to your interaction with SVB Financial Group or any of its subsidiaries (collectively, "SVB," "we," "us," "our"), at any online or mobile site or application that we own and control (collectively, "Site").
-Additional terms and conditions may apply to certain parts of the Site.
+This Privacy Notice ("Notice") applies to your interaction with SVB Financial Group or any of its subsidiaries (collectively, "SVB," "we," "us," "our").
+Additional terms and conditions may apply to certain services provided by us.

 SVB is headquartered in Santa Clara, California, USA.
-SVB serves clients around the world through its offices in the United States, and international branches or subsidiaries in the UK, Israel, India and China.
+SVB serves clients around the world through its offices in the United States and international branches or subsidiaries in the UK, Germany, Canada, Israel, India and China.

 SVB respects your privacy and is committed to protecting your personal data.
-This Notice will inform you as to how we look after your personal data when you visit our Site (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This Notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.
 It also applies to the personal data we hold in relation to certain third parties (for example, our clients’ beneficial owners), so if you are an SVB client or prospective client and provide us with personal data on behalf of beneficial owners or other third parties, you should provide them with this Notice so that they understand how we deal with their personal data.

 Purpose of this Notice

-This Notice aims to give you information on how SVB collects and processes your personal data through your use of this Site, including any data you may provide through this Site when you use this Site or interact with SVB.
+This Notice aims to give you information on how SVB collects and processes your personal data, including data collected when you visit any online or mobile site or application that we own and control (collectively, “Site”) or otherwise interact with SVB.

-This Site is not intended for children and we do not knowingly collect data relating to children.
+Our Site and services are not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this Notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Notice supplements the other notices and is not intended to override them.

-SVB Financial Group is made up of different legal entities and this Notice is issued on behalf of the SVB Financial Group so when we mention "SVB", "we", "us" or "our" in this Notice, we are referring to the relevant company in the SVB Financial Group responsible for processing your data.
-SVB Financial Group is the controller and responsible for this Site.
+SVB Financial Group is made up of different legal entities and this Notice is issued on behalf of the SVB Financial Group so when we mention "SVB", "we", "us" or "our" in this Notice, we are referring to the company in the SVB Financial Group that you have a relationship with or otherwise interact with.

 By using this Site or interacting with SVB, you consent to this Notice, including your consent to our use and disclosure of information about you in the manner described in this Notice.